target/captains-log/docs/pr-body/README.md

 There are many reasons that you would want to ignore an issue.
 One of the most common ones is when you have worked on multiple "sub-tasks" or "sub-tickets" that all roll into a single issue.
 It can be helpful to reference these in a pull request, especially if they close issues, like the github syntax allows you to do.
 However, you may just want Captain's Log to reference the "parent" issue on release.

 Ignoring an issue or multiple issues is as easy as placing these issues inside of a Captain's Log _"ignore block"_.
-It is a simple HTML comment block with two sepcial key words, `icl` and `ecl`.
+It is a simple HTML comment block with two special key words, `icl` and `ecl`.
 This stands for `ignore captain's log` and `end captain's log` (ignore), respectively.

 Place this in your pull request template, or copy and paste it on a pr basis: